 - Scatter the chocolate chip-walnut mixture evenly over the bottom of the pie crust and set aside.

-- Combine half of the tofu, half the cream cheese, and half of the sugar in the container of a food processor and process until smoothly pureed.
+- Combine half of the tofu, half the cream cheese, the optional lemon juice (if you'd like a more tart flavor) and half of the sugar in the container of a food processor and process until smoothly pureed.
 Pour into the pie crust and smooth down with a cake spatula.

 - Combine the pumpkin or squash pulp in the food processor with the remaining tofu, cream cheese, and sugar, along with the cinnamon and pumpkin pie spice.
 Process until smoothly pureed, then pour into the pie crust over the plain tofu layer.
 Smooth down with a cake spatula.

 - Bake for 40 to 45 minutes, or until the mixture is set and the crust is golden.
 Let the pie cool to room temperature.
 Cut into 6 or 8 wedges to serve.

 - If you’d like to garnish each slice of pie with chocolate drizzle, melt the additional chocolate chips in a heatproof bowl in the microwave (start with 45 seconds) or in the top of a double boiler.
 Transfer the melted chips to a pastry piping bag or, less fancy but almost as effective, a sturdy ziploc bag.
 If using the latter, snip a tiny hole in one corner.
 Gently squeeze the melted chocolate over each wedge of pie in an attractive zig-zag pattern.
 Or, you can top each serving with a swirl of coconut whip, as shown in the middle photo.

 If starting with fresh squash or sugar pumpkin, see the tips above the recipe box.

 Shortcuts: Use precut butternut squash.
 Steam in a saucepan with about an inch of water until tender, about 8 minutes.